 The series opens with Deep Time, which illuminates the thousands of years before European settlement, when Indigenous communities lived on and understood this land long before written records.
 This foundational perspective grounds the series in the deep continuity of Indigenous presence and knowledge in the region.

-Taken together, these stories will reveal the layered history of New Hampshire and the long interplay between human endeavor and the natural world, showing how each era has contributed to the state’s evolving identity.
+Taken together, these stories reveal the layered history of New Hampshire and the long interplay between human endeavor and the natural world, showing how each era has contributed to the state’s evolving identity.

 Deep Time